Sömmerda station: History

 The first railway reached Sömmerda on 14 August 1874.
 It was the Straußfurt–Großheringen railway (known as the Pfefferminzbahn—"Peppermint Railway"), which connects Straußfurt in the west via Sömmerda to Großheringen in the east.
 This line was built by the Nordhausen-Erfurt Railway Company (Nordhausen-Erfurter Eisenbahn-Gesellschaft) and owned by the Prussian state railways (Preußische Staatsbahn) from 1887.
 On 24 October 1881, the second and more important line, the Sangerhausen–Erfurt railway was opened through Sömmerda.
 In preparation for it, the station had to be developed into a two-level interchange station in order to link both lines.
 Since then, the higher Sangerhausen–Erfurt railway has run above the Peppermint Railway.
 This line served the traffic from Erfurt to the then capital of the Prussian Province of Saxony, Magdeburg.
 It was built by the Magdeburg–Halberstadt Railway Company (Magdeburg-Halberstädter Eisenbahngesellschaft) and was taken over by the Prussian government in 1886.
 A second track was built between Erfurt and Sömmerda.
 The second track was dismantled in 1946 to provide reparations, but was restored after the reunification of Germany.
 The line was electrified by the end of the 1990s.
 Passenger traffic on the Straußfurt–Sömmerda section ended on 9 December 2007 and Regionalbahn services now run on the Peppermint Railway only to Großheringen.

 Infrastructure

 Platforms

 There is barrier-free access to platform 1 via a ramp and to platform 2/3 (island platform) via a lift.
-Platforms 4 and 5 are partly barrier-free as platform 5 can only be reached by a pedestrian overpass.
+Platforms 4 and 5 are accessible without barriers, although they are significantly lower than the floor height of the railcars used.
+Platform 5 is accessible via a walkway.

 Regional services

-In the 2017 timetable, Sömmerda is served by the following services:
+In the 2025 timetable Sömmerda station was served by the following lines: